hlabathems/photometry_with_sextractor/README.md

    --- | ---      | ---
    target | 10:23:30.600 | 19:51:54.500

-5. Now that we have selected our targets, we want to cross match our catalogs (.cat) against the selected objects in step 4.
+5. Now that we have selected our targets, we want to cross match our catalogs (.cat) against the selected objects in [step 4].
 Do to that we run_cross_match.py.
 For cs1 above, the code will output an ascii file called cs1.txt with matched information

    `python run_cross_match.py --dir /directory where the catalogs to be read are stored/ --ra 10:23:10.881 --dec 19:52:06.005 --fin /name of outfile from 2/ --fout cs1.txt`